-Unwanted body hair is a pain in the summertime, but it can still get you down in the colder months too.
-You could give up fighting your follicles and go au natural, or you could invest in an IPL machine, to banish hairs that make you less confident and make staying smooth less of a chore.
+Unwanted body hair is a pain all year round, you could give up fighting your follicles and go au natural, or you could invest in one of the best IPL hair removal machines, to banish hairs that make you less confident and make staying smooth less of a chore.

 Whether it’s blitzing hair on your legs so they don’t poke through winter tights and rips in skinny jeans, or ridding your back of those hairs that you swear grow back bushier each time you shave, IPL machines are an easy and convenient solution to making sure your body remains hair-free.

 They won’t remove the hair for good – if only! – but you can usually go a good month before a quick touch up is required, which is a huge win, compared to shaving.
 In fact, aside from shelling out for professional laser hair removal in a salon, IPL machines offer the longest-lasting method of hair removal out there.

 What is an IPL hair removal machine?

 IPL stands for 'intense pulse light', and unlike laser machines, it uses different wavelengths of light to target pigment within the hair.
 Once the light reaches the pigment, it’s heated to a level that kills the growing cells, eradicating the hair.